Top 10 Things To Do In Malta

 Fortress Builders Fortifications Interpretation Centre Valletta shows the

 technique how the fortifications were built and are still there today.
 Roman

 Villa, the Maritime Museum at Birgu and other Museums to visit.

-The Domus Romana at Rabat a Roman villa remains from the first quarter of the first century BC.
+Domus Romana at Rabat a Roman villa remains from the first quarter of the first

-Enjoy the Maritime Museum at Birgu giving a glimpse of the extensive maritime history of our islands.
+the Maritime Museum at Birgu giving a glimpse of the extensive maritime life of our ancestors.

-Malta’s mix of museums will give you an edge on Maltese culture.
+- Malta’s mix of museums will give you an edge on Maltese

 To plan your Malta sightseeing experience, use the North Blue and South Red routes to plan and locate the top attractions along the way and nearby places.
 In Malta getting around is easy due to its size and all important locations are within reach of each other.